Impressionism, a historical reconstruction:

 Firmin Javel (1886/05/16) reviewed ‘M. Charles Tillot, in his figures, is directly inspired by Fragonard; but he is personal in his landscapes.’
 (R90I,p459).

 J.M.
-Michel (1886/05/18) reviewed ‘First of all, here is Mr Charles Tillot with a Baigneuse (213) kind of village Suzanne with lively and fresh flesh, all painted neatly in a summer landscape, on the banks of a cheerful stream.
+Michel (1886/05/18) reviewed ‘First of all, here is Mr Charles Tillot with a Baigneuse (213) a kind of Suzanne from a village with lively and fresh flesh, all painted neatly in a summer landscape, on the banks of a cheerful stream.
 Of the other three nude studies by the same painter one would conceive a fairly good impression if it were not for 215, une femme couchée which offers us a rather too loose unpacking of flaccid flesh, something like a practical school subject after a session of operative medicine and disarticulation.’
 (R90I,p464).

 The Moniteur des Arts (1886/05/21) reviewed ‘M. Charles Tillot exhibits flowers and nude women à la Fragonard: he is a classic among these rebellions.’
 (R90I,p467).